Bachelor of Arts

 Historically, the femme fatale originated as a response to World War II.
 As Gary Morris notes in the last paragraph of “High Gallows: Revisiting Jacques Tourneur’s Out of the Past,” “[she] embodies post-war fears that women, having contributed mightily to the war effort and moved into ‘men’s work,’ might abandon the domestic sphere entirely... and even the most powerful men around her can’t comprehend or control the violent forces she represents.”
 Additionally, the essay will focus on Phyllis in Billy Wilder’s Double Indemnity, Kathie in Jacques Tourneur’s Out of the Past, and Evelyn in Roman Polanski’s Chinatown.
 To include a literary dimension, I will also provide a close reading of Velma in Farewell, My Lovely by Raymond Chandler.
 To comprehend the femme fatale and her relationship to women’s roles in Western society, these women must be placed in a broader, historical spectrum.
 Transhistorical examination of the femme fatale will be achieved by examining one of the most prominent characters in Judeo-Christian society, Eve.
 The close reading of this proto-femme fatale will specifically examine her role in Genesis and Milton’s Paradise Lost.
 Closely reading the femme fatale is important because it contextualizes modern women’s roles, both locally and globally, and aids in the drive towards gender equality.

 Honors College Research Project

 Barnes-Smith, Danielle L., "Fatal Woman, Revisited: Understanding Female Stereotypes in Film Noir" (2015).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 38.

 © Copyright 2015 Danielle L. Barnes-Smith